"Electrify your next party with these glow in the dark jello shots! You only need 3 ingredients and they can be spiked with any sweet rum or vodka."

 But no matter how you enjoy to shoot your jello shot, these fun party favors are sure to be a hit for any Halloween or late night party.
 Even 20+ years later, neon anything is always a hit!

 notes & tips for glow in the dark jello shots:

 - You can use any color or flavor for these jello shots, but from what I hear, green and blue jello glow the brightest under a black light.

 - Tonic water is what makes these jello shots glow, and if you’ve had tonic water, you know the taste is… harsh.
 The jello has sugar and helps take the edge off, but it’s not enough on its own.
 You’ll want to make sure you also pick a sweet rum, vodka, or liqueur to help cover up the bite of the tonic water.
 When making these jello shots, I used malibu rum, but you could also use midori, blue curacao, or another sweet flavored drink.
 Just be sure that it’s clear in color or is a close match to the color of the jello you’re using.

 - Looking for more great treats to serve at your Halloween party?
-Be sure to check out Polyjuice Potion, Black Magic Sangria, Eyeball Cookies, Zombie Brain Shot, Brain Dip, Purple People Eater Cocktail, Killer Mini Halloween Cakes, Witch’s Brew, Witch Finger Pretzels, and Witch Hat Cupcakes!
+Be sure to check out Monster Halloween Truffles, Spider Apple Pops, Polyjuice Potion, Black Magic Sangria, Eyeball Cookies, Zombie Brain Shot, Brain Dip, Monster Cake Pops, Purple People Eater Cocktail, Killer Mini Halloween Cakes, Witch’s Brew, Pretzel Witch Fingers, Monster Eye Pudding Cups, and Witch Hat Cupcakes!

 Glow in the Dark Jello Shots